jordwalke/CommonML/README.md

   - Find a better solution for sourcemaps than creating fake directory structures and/or have `js_of_ocaml` just inline the source contents into the sourcemaps so we don't have to deal with file paths at all.
+  - `js_of_ocaml` should itself be turned into a `CommonML` dependency to remove any need to use the `findlibPackages` field (it's confusing that we even have the notion of "findlib packages") and `package.json` is fully sufficient to do everything we need.
+This is only temporary.